2-Level Reinforcement Learning for Ships on Inland Waterways: Path Planning and Following: Baseline: Artificial potential field method

 where $k_{\rm a2}$ and $d_l$ are constants, $y_{e,t}$ is the cross-track error of the own ship at time $t$, and $\vec{n}_{\rm OP}$ is the unit vector from the own ship perpendicular to the linear path between the initial vessel position and the goal; see \cite{liu2023colregs} and Figure \ref{fig:APF_forces}.}

-\rd{Denoting the repulsive force with each target ship $i$ at time $t$ as $F_{\text{rep},i,t}$, the overall repulsive force is attained via summation: Similar to the attractive forces, we construct the repulsive force with relation to target ship $i$ as the sum of two components.
+\rd{Denoting the repulsive force with each target ship $i$ at time $t$ as $F_{\text{rep},i,t}$, the overall repulsive force is attained via summation:

+Similar to the attractive forces, we construct the repulsive force with relation to target ship $i$ as the sum of two components.
 The first component, $F_{\text{rep1},i, t}$, is the conventional repulsive force pushing the vessel away from the obstacle \citep{APF_original}, while the second component, $F_{\text{rep2},i, t}$, being orthogonal to $F_{\text{rep1},i, t}$, is inspired by \cite{liu2023colregs} and ensures that overtaking occurs on the portside of the target ships.}

 \rd{Crucially, we impose two constraints that must be fulfilled to achieve a non-zero repulsive force from an obstacle.
 The first follows the proposal of \cite{wang2019obstacle} and requires the own ship to be in an ellipse around a target ship, allowing the repulsive force to differ in the lateral and longitudinal direction of the target vessel.
 Note that this approach is similar to how we specified the collision reward component of the LPP agent in Section \ref{subsubsec:reward_planner}.
 The second constraint is that the TCPA between the own ship and the target ship at time $t$, denoted $t_{i,t}^{\rm cpa}$, has to be larger or equal to zero.
-We found this second constraint crucial to improving the performance of the APF methods on our inland waterway scenarios since it eliminates repulsive forces after a vessel has been overtaken.
+We found this second constraint crucial to improving the performance of the APF methods on our \rdd{IW} scenarios since it eliminates repulsive forces after a vessel has been overtaken.
 Aggregating these thoughts, we specify:

 where $p_{\text{OS},t}$ is the current north-east position of the own ship, and $\operatorname{Ell}(i, a_{\rm lon}, a_{\rm lat})$ is the set of points inside the ellipse around target ship $i$.
 The semi-major axis of the ellipse has length $a_{\rm lon}$ and points in the direction of the heading of the target ship, while the semi-minor axis has length $a_{\rm lat}$.}